vamshi009/Machine-Learning-Topics/README.md

 ## VC Dimension

 * It is used to determine the models capacity.
 It is the number of samples a model can shatter(set theory concept)

+## Hyper Parameters
+* The parameters that are not optimised generally  as part of the optimization function.
+You can learn another algorithm to find the optimal Hyper Parameters or use the Validation data to determine the Hyper Parameters.
+(20% of Training Data is Used for Validation generally)